Pocketful of Miracles: Production

-Frank Capra had directed Lady for a Day in 1933 and for years had wanted to film a remake, but executives at Columbia Pictures, which owned the screen rights, felt the original story was too old-fashioned.
+Frank Capra had directed Lady for a Day in 1933, and for years, he had wanted to film a remake, but executives at Columbia Pictures, which owned the screen rights, felt the original story was too old-fashioned.
 In the mid-1950s, when Hal Wallis offered to buy it as a Paramount Pictures vehicle for Shirley Booth, Columbia head Harry Cohn decided to offer it to Capra instead, hoping he could lure Booth to his studio.
 Unable to persuade either Abe Burrows or Garson Kanin to update the plot, Capra began working on the screenplay himself.
 His modern version, which involved Korean War orphans and an apple farm in Oregon, was filled with Cold War rhetoric and retitled Ride the Pink Cloud.
 Cohn insisted Capra find a collaborator, but he thought the draft submitted by Harry Tugend was no better, and he dropped the project.

 In 1960, Capra bought the screen rights from Columbia for $225,000, and the director made a deal with United Artists, where it was decided to film the story as a period piece set in the 1930s.
 Capra originally cast Frank Sinatra as Dave the Dude, but the actor walked out due to disagreements about the script.
-Kirk Douglas, Dean Martin, and Jackie Gleason rejected the role.
-Then Glenn Ford approached Capra with an offer to help finance the film through his production company if he was cast as the lead.
-The director felt Ford was wrong for the part but out of desperation he agreed to the arrangement, which called for each of them to receive 37½ percent of the film's profits.
-Ford was paid $350,000 up front, but Capra received only $200,000.
+Kirk Douglas, Dean Martin and Jackie Gleason rejected the role.
+Then Glenn Ford approached Capra with an offer to help finance the film through his production company if he were cast as the lead.
+The director felt Ford was wrong for the part, but out of desperation, he agreed to the arrangement, which called for each of them to receive 37½ percent of the film's profits.
+Ford was paid $350,000 upfront, but Capra received only $200,000.
 Because the film never earned back its cost, he lost an additional $50,000 in deferred salary.